gravitational/gravity/docs/9.x/pack.md

 tele build [options] [app.yaml]

 Options:
   -o                The name of the produced tarball, for example "-o cluster-image.tar".
                     By default the name of the current directory will be used.
   --state-dir       The build cache directory to speed up subsequent builds.
 Defaults to ~/.gravity.
+  --image-cache-dir The docker image cache directory to speed up subsequent builds.
+(Optional)

 ```